matt-rose-nyc/astro-starlight-demo/session_JSON_v30.md

 | `previous`  | URI used to retrieve the previous session                                                                                                                                                                | URI                                                                                                                   |      Opt      |
 | `services`  | Object which provides information about backend resources (e.g. "services") that are used by the player.
 The object typically consists of multiple maps which each key identifying a specific "service"  | Complex Object                                                                                                        |      Opt      |

+> [!NOTE]
-> **NOTE:** `media_authentication` should be declared on the `services` property in order to use the Reference Player's "out-of-the-box" media authentication capabilities
+> `media_authentication` should be declared on the `services` property in order to use the Reference Player's "out-of-the-box" media authentication capabilities

 ## Media Authentication (`media_authentication`)